chinhsuanwu/dreamfusionacc/README.md

 ![](https://github.com/chinhsuanwu/dreamfusionacc/assets/67839539/b20dc43d-19e5-4dcc-b6bf-d8c9086faa0f)

-It takes ~30mins to train on a single 3090.
+It takes ~30min to train with [Stable Diffusion](https://huggingface.co/spaces/stabilityai/stable-diffusion) and ~40min with [DeepFloyd IF](https://github.com/deep-floyd/IF) on a single 3090.

-⚠️ Please use [stable-dreamfusion](https://github.com/ashawkey/stable-dreamfusion) or [threestudio](https://github.com/threestudio-project/threestudio) for high quality 3D generation and mesh export.
-Though this repo has not yet been fully optimized, e.g., the refinement stage is missing, it could still serve as a good starting point for its lightweight and straightforward implementation.
+⚠️ This repo has not yet been well-optimized, e.g., memory usage and lack of refinement stage.
+However, it is still a good reference for its easy-to-follow and lightweight implementation.
+Please use [stable-dreamfusion](https://github.com/ashawkey/stable-dreamfusion) or [threestudio](https://github.com/threestudio-project/threestudio) for better quality 3D generation and mesh export.

 ## Installation